camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/publish-public-processes.md

 ### How do I limit access to the shared link?

-Unfortunately, currently you can't define granular permissions for shared processes.
+Unfortunately, currently you can not define granular permissions for shared processes.
 A public form can be submitted by everyone who has access to the shared link.
 We encourage you to share links carefully, as anyone with the link can run the process or share the link with other people.
 However, you can track process executions via Operate, and if you detect suspicious behavior, [unpublish the process again](#disable-public-access-again).

 ### How can I rename a shared link?